I took AI Ethics at Georgia Tech and here is what I learned. Here are innovations related to AI/ML to put some context:

 There isn’t a governing board when datasets are generated.
 There aren’t many regulations for building datasets.
 If you are uploading videos to TikTok, most likely they are using your data to feed the algorithm, and you have no idea what the algorithm does, other than showing similar videos to like and share.

-In my class someone asked a question about the homework and had categorized the demographics as: White, Black, and Mexican.
+In my class, someone asked a question about the homework and had categorized the demographics as White, Black, and Mexican.
 It’s not the first time I see someone categorizing all Hispanic under the Mexican category.

 In Amazon’s AI recruiting tool, I would assume a biased dataset could be that to parse resumes the engineers could try to scrape all male names from a system.
 Or just didn’t come to realize the unbalanced set of demographics.

 An article from the Bay Area said a Black couple put up their house for sale and the realtor estimated the house price at way below the market price.
 They asked their White friend to pretend to be the homeowner and asked another realtor, who priced the house at market price.
 Why would this happen?
-The research showed that owner-occupied houses is undervalued in neighborhoods that are 50% percent black.
+The research showed that owner-occupied houses are undervalued in neighborhoods that are 50% percent black.

 It’s easy to mislead with shiny objects

 Biases in datasets can start from sampling.
 Let’s say the study is to learn the behavior of teenagers in public parks.
-The researcher goes to one park to collect all the data and creates a dataset but missed to realize this park is in a affluent part of the city.
+The researcher goes to one park to collect all the data and creates a dataset but missed to realize this park is in an affluent part of the city.
 The research is published as ‘behavior of teenagers in parks’, instead of ‘behavior of affluent teenagers in parks’.

 Biases in datasets can come from poor analysis.
 They surveyed football quarterbacks in the US for vaccination status.
 Responders said they were vaccinated.
 One quarterback answered that he was immunized.
 What’s the definition of ‘immunized’?
 Fox News publishes an article using Department of Labor data where they asked the US population if they are currently working.
 The survey had 60K observations implying that 147M people are employed.
-However those that answered ‘Yes’ (I am working) didn’t explain if they are working full time or part time or volunteering or were part of the work force.
+However, those that answered ‘Yes’ (I am working) didn’t explain if they are working full time or part-time or volunteering or were part of the workforce.